cloudylogic/clsrestapi/README.md

 This is a [Gulp](http://gulpjs.com/) project, so you'll need [Node.js](https://nodejs.org/en/) installed on your build machine in order to put the distribution together from the sources in an automated fashion.
 Follow the link above to learn about Gulp and how to set it up on your system, just make sure to install and configure Node.js first.

-> **NOTE**: There isn't much processing required for this app, so it's pretty straightforward if you want to skip the automated build portion and simply copy the sources to your web server. <LINK TO DISCUSSION ON MANUAL PROCEDURED HERE>
+> **NOTE**: There isn't much processing required for this app, so it's pretty straightforward if you want to skip the automated build portion and simply copy the sources to your web server.

 Once you've installed Node.js, simply checkout the source tree from Github to a local directory on your system, and issue: "npm install" to automatically pull down the various Gulp modules you need to build a distribution.

-Then, run "gulp" to build a development version, or "NODE_ENV=rel gulp" to build a release version (the only difference is that your CSS and JS will be minified in the release version.
+Then, run "gulp" to build a development version, or "NODE_ENV=rel gulp" to build a release version (usually, the only difference is that your CSS and JS will be minified in the release version).

 Running Gulp will create a "Build/dev" or "Build/rel" depending on how the NODE_ENV variable is set.
 Go into the corresponding directory, and then transfer all the files up to your server, maintaining the directory structure, and you'll be all set!